 DGC first analyzes a company for the current state of its existing cyber security and contrasts this with the target state.
 Then, companies are “picked up” from where they are in terms of implied – or not yet implied – cyber security measures and accompanied on the path to comprehensive cyber compliance.
 Thanks to DGC’s holistic approach to cyber security partnerships, our IT security experts are also able to minimize the risks of a cyber incident.
 Damages, expenses and other consequences resulting from a successful cyber attack can thus be averted from the company, its employees, executives, shareholders, suppliers, etc.

-You will soon find out what role the BSI plays in the implementation of the IT Security Act 2.0 and what other effects this may have on the IT security of many companies in the future in our second part: “BSIG: The BSI as a hub in the defense against information security threats”.
+You can find out what role the BSI plays in the implementation of the IT Security Act 2.0 and what other effects this may have on the IT security of many companies in the future in our second part: “BSIG: The BSI as a hub in the defense against information security threats“.